ucgmsim/velocity_modelling/wiki/OutputFormats.md

 1. Open ParaView
 2. Use "File > Open" and select the generated XDMF file (`velocity_model.xdmf`)
-3. If ParaView asks which reader to use, select "Xdmf3ReaderS" (XdmfReader for old XDMF version2 files and less robust)
+3. If ParaView asks which reader to use, select "Xdmf3ReaderS" (XdmfReader is for old XDMF version2 files and less robust.
+Xdmf3ReaderT is for temporal data)
 4. Go to "Properties" panel, and select "Points" in the "Representation" dropdown

 <img src="images/paraview_point_view.png" width="30%">